Man won’t be charged in fatal Nebraska protest shooting

 Douglas County Attorney Don Kleine said Monday that Jake Gardner, who owns two bars near where the shooting happened, fired the fatal shot during a scuffle with protesters outside one of his bars.
 Kleine said the bar owner said he feared for his life before the shooting.

-Prosecutors showed video of the incident before Kleine announced that he wouldn’t file charges.
-Shortly before the shooting the bar owner was backing up away from protesters and asking them to leave.
-Then the bar owner was shoved to the ground by two people before he fired two shots.
-Then Scurlock jumped on top of the bar owner.
-Kleine said Gardner asked Scurlock to get off of him several times before he fired the fatal shot.

-“We felt that this case was a self-defense case at this time,” he said.

 Kleine said he hoped the decision not to file charges won’t lead to more protests in Omaha.
-Gardner is white, and Scurlock was black.

-“This decision may not be popular and may cause more people to be upset.
-I would hope that the they understand that we’re doing our job to the best of our ability in looking at the evidence and the law and that’s all we can do,” Kleine said.

 Following the shooting, which took place amid a second night of violent protests in Omaha, officials imposed a curfew on Nebraska’s largest city, and national guard troops were mobilized to help police.